evandowning/deepreflect/README.md

   - Why don't you release the binaries used to train and evaluate DeepReflect (other than ground-truth samples)?
     - We cannot release malware binaries because of our contractual agreement with those who provided them to us.
     - We cannot release benign binaries because of copyright rules.
-    - We do, however, release our extracted features so you can still train your own models from scratch.
+    - We do, however, release our extracted features so models can be trained from scratch.